 - Optimizing campaigns

-To get started, create a Unity Developer Network (UDN) account.
+To get started with Acquire, create a Unity Developer ID.
 If you already have one, skip this step.

-- Click here to access the Unity ID login page and choose to create an account.
+Select here to access the Unity ID login page, then choose to create an account.

-- Navigate to the Acquire section of the Developer Dashboard to start adding apps and campaigns.
+Navigate to the User Acquisition section of the Unity Dashboard (under the Growth tab) to start adding apps and campaigns.